Emanuel-de-Jong/OGS-Games-DL/README.md

 # OGS Games DL
+Download your matches and demos from OGS in bulk.
+Use filters to ignore unwanted board sizes and unfinished games.

 `Data/` needs a JSON export of a [Postman](https://www.postman.com/downloads/) collection where with [Interceptor](https://learning.postman.com/docs/sending-requests/capturing-request-data/interceptor/#install-interceptor) while syncing, the following actions were taken:
 - Load profile page
 - Download online game sgf